Gaëtan Wittebolle.

 Sometimes Claude heads in the wrong direction: bad technical approach, code that breaks everything, or cascading bugs.
 Don't fix it in the same context, the context is already polluted by the bad approach.

 The reflex: hit Esc Esc (double Escape) or /rewind.
-Claude undoes the code changes AND rolls back the conversation.
-It's like a giant Ctrl+Z.
+Claude undoes the code changes AND rolls the conversation back to a save point.
+A giant Ctrl+Z: the code returns to its previous state, and so does the conversation memory.

-Why /rewind > fixing manually: when Claude fixes a bug it just created, it has the wrong instructions in memory.
+Why /rewind beats manual fixing: when Claude fixes a bug it just created, it has the wrong instructions in memory.
 With /rewind, it starts from the right context and takes a different path.
-It's 3x faster than debugging.
+You gain 3x in speed compared to debugging.

 Commit often